bongo227/Atomical/doc/doc_gen.md

 ```

 #### Expanding the pool
-Expading the pool is quite involved since the pools memory may have been moved by the reallocation.
+Expanding the pool is quite involved since the pools memory may have been moved by the reallocation.
 First we must save some details about the old pool.
 ```
 oldCount <- pool.count
 isFull <- poolFull(pool)